2025 Edmonton municipal election

 The 2025 Edmonton municipal election was held on October 20, 2025, to elect a mayor, twelve councillors to the Edmonton City Council, nine trustees to the Edmonton Public Schools board of trustees, and seven trustees to the Edmonton Catholic Schools.
 Each of these were elected using the first-past-the-post voting election system.

+Of Edmonton's 679,945 eligible voters, a total of 206,799 voters voted in this election.

 Background

 The 2025 election was the first election (in many years) featuring political parties and slates.
 Two were formed: the Principled Accountable Coalition for Edmonton (PACE) and Better Edmonton (led by sitting councillor Tim Cartmell).

 Incumbent mayor Amarjeet Sohi, elected in 2021, did not seek re-election.